khaouitiabdelhakim/GitHub-Tutorial/README.md

 ## Github Tutorial
-trying to do all the github commands to see the result
+Trying to do all the github commands to see the result

 Git is a powerful version control system used for tracking changes in source code during software development.
 Here's a list of common Git commands along with explanations and examples: